 A. “Excepted benefits” means coverage listed at section 2791(c) of the Public Health Service Act (PHSA) or subsequently added by regulation where authorized.

-“Medicare” means The Health Insurance for the Aged Act, Title XVIII of the Social Security Amendments of 1965 as then constituted or later amended.
+“Medicare” means The Health Insurance for the Aged Act, Title XVIII of the Social Security Amendments of 1965, as then constituted or later amended.

 C. “Short-term, limited-duration insurance” means health insurance coverage offered or provided within the state pursuant to a contract by a health carrier, regardless of the situs of the delivery of the contract, that has an expiration date specified in the contract that is less than [X days or months] after the original effective date and, taking into account any extensions that may be elected by the policyholder with or without the carrier’s consent, has a duration of no longer than [X days or months] after the original effective date of the contract.